UTADNCLab/AICA-Competition-Documentation-2026/03_Setup/System_and_Software_setup.md

 Required software installation and configuration before running the SMC AICA 2026 Competition Files Package.

-If you are using both MATLAB / Simulink and Python, follow both sections below.
-If you are using only one workflow, follow the corresponding section only.

 ## Step 1 - Download

-The first step is to download the SMC AICA 2026 Competition Files Package to the system.
+Download the SMC AICA 2026 Competition Files Package to the system.
 This can be done using `Git` or by downloading the files as a `.zip` archive.
 It is recommended to store the files in `C:\Users\<YourUsername>\Documents\Quanser`.

 ### With Git